Deepak-Mahanta/Employee-Management-System-/README.md

 4. **Set up the database:**

-    - Create a MySQL database named `employeeMS`. (or you can give any name according to you)
+    - Create a MySQL database named `employeems`. (or you can give any name according to you)
     - Import the SQL schema file (if available) to create tables.

 5. **Run the project:**